Object Removal

 Apple Object Removal

-Apple added a built-in object removal tool in the Photos app starting with iOS 17—but it’s a bit hidden and not as direct as Samsung’s “Object Eraser.”
+Apple added a built-in object removal tool in the Photos app starting with iOS 17.

 Here’s how to use it: